How to play casino dice games

 This dice game guide covers;

-First, Craps: Social, fast, and strategy-friendly; with sound craps strategy, stick to Pass/Don’t Pass and Come/Don’t Come, then take full odds (0% house edge).
-Moreover, a demo craps game online lets you practice these lines before you play live.
+Craps: Social, fast, and strategy-friendly; with sound craps strategy, stick to Pass/Don’t Pass and Come/Don’t Come, then take full odds (0% house edge).
+Moreover, a demo games online lets you practice these lines before you play live.

 Sic Bo: Simple to learn—if you’re exploring how to play dice games, remember house edges vary widely by bet (about ~2.8% up to ~19%+) depending on the paytable.

-Finally, Crypto/“provably fair” dice: Useful for grasping how to play dice games on blockchain sites, since public server/client seeds let you verify outcomes—handy context for NZ players using offshore options.
+Crypto/“provably fair” dice: Useful for grasping how to play dice games on blockchain sites, since public server/client seeds let you verify outcomes.

 Craps the king of dice